brainvisa/brainvisa-forge/README.md

 ## Packages

-The packages currently build have the following dependencies:
+The packages currently build have the following dependencies: green = package containing brainvisa-cmake components ; bisque = external dependency not found in conda-forge ; light blue = package from conda-forge.

 ![dependencies](https://github.com/brainvisa/soma-forge/assets/3062350/a1196bb3-9bc6-40b2-ac57-945d7bbd052e)

 ## Building from sources and packaging

-Then setup the build environment.
-This will build and create the packages for external software that are not already in conda-forge and then download sources of brainvisa-cmake:
+A build and/or packaging environement is entirerly contained in a single directory.
+This directory is first initialized by cloning casa-forge GitHub project.
+Then a setup script is executed, it will create the packages for external software, install all required dependencies and download brainvisa-cmake sources to make `bv_maker` ready to use.

 ```
 git clone https://github.com/brainvisa/casa-forge
 cd casa-forge